Cisco IOS Mode Explained with Examples

 Setup Mode

-When we power-on the IOS operated device, the IOS looks for the device configuration.
-If it does not find a valid configuration, it places the user in this mode.
-This mode allows the user to configure the initial device configuration.
+When you start an IOS running device, it looks for the device configuration.
+If it does not find a valid configuration, it places you in this mode.
+This mode allows you to configure the device's initial settings.
+It presents a text-based wizard that asks questions about initial settings in a sequence.
+Based on the answers you provide, it automatically builds the initial configuration.

 ROMMON Mode

-During the boot process, the IOS image file is loaded into the RAM.
+During the boot process, the IOS image file loads into RAM.
 If the IOS image file is missing or corrupt, the device automatically enters this mode.
-This mode allows the user to troubleshoot the IOS.
+This mode allows you to troubleshoot the IOS.
+In this mode, you can select a different IOS image file to boot the device or load a new IOS image file from the TFTP server.

 The following image shows how all IOS modes work together.